moppius/contextual-dioramas/README.md

 # Contextual Dioramas

 A [Three.js](https://threejs.org/) project that generates 3D dioramas procedurally using contextual information.
+You can visit the [latest interactive release on the Github Pages site here](https://moppius.github.io/contextual-dioramas/).

 It is built on [@marcofugaro](https://github.com/marcofugaro)'s [threejs-modern-app](https://github.com/marcofugaro/threejs-modern-app) framework.